2fast2fourier/cheesefist/README.md

 The `url` field in a request can include placeholders `{keyname}`, those placeholders are automatically replaced with values from `args`, `overrides`, or the result of any parent tests.

 The order of precedence is as follows:
 -  Values from the `overrides` object attached to that request.
-Overrides DO NOT propegate between requests in a chain.
+Overrides DO NOT propegate to child requests in a chain.
 -  Response values from the request history of that test chain, starting from the immediate parent and working backwards to the beginning.
 -  Values from the `args` object in the root request.
 These values are also available as `{[0].keyname}` as a history request.

 Note: The `args` object is only valid on the first request of a chain, `args` values attached to `followBy` requests will be ignored.
-(This may change in the near future.)

 ##### Example
 Given the following test suite: